bigbiolab/onboarding/lab-guidelines/README.md

 ## Ad-Hoc Meetings
 After meetings have been scheduled for the semester, any member can add an ad-hoc meeting as needed.

-Ad-hoc meetings are intended to help CHIRAL members get advice and support on projects, prepare for talks, oral exams, etc.
+Ad-hoc meetings are intended to help BigBio Lab members get advice and support on projects, prepare for talks, oral exams, etc.

 # Source Code, Data, and Reproducibility